adjust/adobe_air_sdk/README.md

 Adjust.setPushToken("YourPushNotificationToken");
 ```

-Push tokens are used for Audience Builder and client callbacks, and they are required for the uninstall tracking feature.
+Push tokens are used for Audience Builder and client callbacks, and they are required for the uninstall detection feature.

-## License
+## <a id="license"></a>License

 The Adjust SDK is licensed under the MIT License.